mistone-eng/manufacturing-project/voice_control/google_speech/README.md

-#How to run the GoogleVoiceTest.py program:
+#How to run the GoogleVoiceTest.py program#

 Before beginning ensure a USB microphone is connected to the raspberry pi and ensure that the raspberry pi is connected to the internet.